krsiakdaniel/portfolio-website-krsiak-cz/README.md

 ## 👨‍💼 Team Leadership and Task Management

 I have extensive experience in creating boards in **Trello**, **Jira**, **GitHub Projects**, and **GitLab**.
 I excel at organizing tasks for both individual and team projects, ensuring efficient workflows and timely project completion.

+**I managed projects of different sizes:**

+- Teams of 3, 10, and 40 members.
-I have managed projects in teams ranging from 3 people / 10 people / 40 people across 4 different teams and time zones.
+- Collaboration across 4 teams and multiple time zones.

 ## 📈 Project Board and Issues